tuongj/BulkVT/README.md

 # BulkVT
-A GUI-based tool to retrieve preexisting scans of hashes from VirusTotal.
-BulkVT accepts single or hashes in large batches.
+A GUI-based tool to retrieve preexisting scans of hashes and urls from VirusTotal.

 The tool features three selections to choose from: single, bulk, and directory.
 - Single - Allows one to enter a hash or select a file to receive VirusTotal results.
 Selected files are hashed prior to submitting them to VirusTotal
-- Bulk - Takes in large batches of hashes and submits them to VirusTotal.
+- Bulk - Takes large batches of hashes and submits them to VirusTotal.
 Accepts formats in CSV, TXT, or LOG.
 - Directory - Recursively hashes files in a directory and subdirectories prior to submitting them to VirusTotal

 # Prerequisite